 Address: Calle 5 #38-71, Cali, Colombia.

 Where to go dancing in Cartagena

 No-one could wander the colorful streets of the walled city of Cartagena and not be swept away by the rhythm of its music.
 Beats such as champeta, vallenato, salsa and reggaeton are key to the city’s nightlife and more and more places are encouraging visitors to discover how to dance in Cartagena.

 First-time dancers will breathe a sigh of relief when they sample vallenato’s basic steps, before moving on to the more advanced rhythms of salsa or champeta.
 Whether you’re a beginner or someone who already knows their way around the floor, here are our tips for places to polish your steps in Cartagena:

-4. Bazurto Social Club: Colombia is all about salsa and vallenato but, in Cartagena de Indias, champeta is the rhythm of the day.
-Bazurto, in the lively Getsemani neighbourhood, just outside the old city walls, is the perfect place to dance champeta with all the self-confidence and sophistry of a local.
+Colombia is all about salsa and vallenato but, in Cartagena de Indias, champeta is the rhythm of the day.
+Bazurto, in the lively Getsemani neighbourhood, just outside the old city walls, is the perfect place to learn how to dance champeta with all the self-confidence and sophistry of a local.

 Address: Carrera 9 #30-42, Cartagena, Colombia

-5. Donde Fidel: Cali may be known across the globe as the world capital of salsa, but Cartagena has stand-out salsa venues too.
-Donde Fidel, close to the historic clocktower, has caught the eye of many a TripAdvisor user for being one of the best places to salsa dance in Cartagena.
+Cali may be known across the globe as the world capital of salsa, but Cartagena has stand-out salsa venues too.
+Donde Fidel, close to the historic clocktower, has caught the eye of many a TripAdvisor user for being one of the best places to discover how to dance salsa in Cartagena.